- Relax back on your balcony as the sun sets and enjoy the view.

 - Go for hiking through the Samaria Gorge, 18km long, that ends up on the south coast, at the village of Agia Roumeli, It takes 5-6 hours to pass it, so be prepared, take with you a snack, your hat, hiking shoes and an abundant supply of water.

-- Next to Samaria gorge is the gorge of Agia Irini, this is a shorter and easier one.
+- Next to Samaria gorge is the gorge of Agia Irini, which is a shorter and easier one.
 It ends up at the Sougia Village also on the south coast.

 - Go for climbing or just hiking at White Mountains (Lefka Ori) on the slope of Gingilos(2000 m), reached from Omalos.